junxit/us-congress-bills-110/metadata.md

 - 2008-12-10 — Introduced in Senate
 - 2008-12-10 — Read twice and referred to the Committee on the Judiciary. (text of measure as introduced: CR S10883)
+- 2008-12-11 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(text as passed Senate: CR S10958)
+- 2008-12-11 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text as passed Senate: CR S10958)
+- 2008-12-11 — Senate Committee on the Judiciary discharged by Unanimous Consent. (consideration: CR S10957-10958)
+- 2008-12-11 — Senate Committee on the Judiciary discharged by Unanimous Consent.(consideration: CR S10957-10958)